aryankeluskar/easywire/README.md

 ## 🔍 Monitoring System

 The monitoring system continuously tracks exchange rates and sends notifications when optimal rates are detected.
 It uses Alpha Vantage API for real-time forex data and implements rate limiting to stay within API constraints.
+It is hosted on [cron-job.org](cron-job.org) and runs every 60 minutes.

 ### Monitoring Logs

-Each monitoring job execution is logged with the following structure:
+Each monitoring job execution is logged in MongoDB Atlas with the following structure:

 ```json
 {